 To find out more, please visit the Preparation section below.

-CSVTU Research Journal on Engineering and Technology publishes original, high-quality research papers and ancillary features, spanning activities ranging from fundamental research to trouble-shooting in existing plant and equipment from engineering field.
+CSVTU Research Journal publishes original, high-quality research papers and ancillary features, spanning activities ranging from fundamental research to trouble-shooting in existing plant and equipment from the engineering field.

 Types of paper

 - Letters, letters to the editor,